galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/faqs/lightning-access.md

 ---
 layout: sidebar
-title: Galigeo access in Lightning
+title: Accessing Galigeo in Lightning
 categories: faqs
 permalink: /lightning-access
 lang: en
 ref: lightning-access
 ---

-# Access Galigeo in Lightning
+# Accessing Galigeo in Lightning

 The first time you log into Salesforce, the Galigeo tab is missing.